UltraMessaging/mon_demo/README.md

 ````

 The file "lbmmon.log" contains the output of the "lbmmon" program for a
-a sample run of the "tst.sh" script.
+sample run of the "tst.sh" script.
 It contains statistics records from each of the apps.

 ### Monitoring Records

 This test run writes three kinds of monitoring records to "lbmmon.log":
-* Source Statistics (written by the apps "lbmsrc" and "lbmmsrc")
+* Source Statistics (sent by the apps "lbmsrc" and "lbmmsrc")
-* Receiver Statistics (written by the apps "lbmrcv" and "lbmwrcv")
+* Receiver Statistics (sent by the apps "lbmrcv" and "lbmwrcv")
-* Context Statistics (written by all of the apps)
+* Context Statistics (sent by all of the apps)

 ## lbmsrc